 The world is not such a lonely planet anymore but the very resources we promote through tourism are in danger of degradation.

-Visiting a yurt in eastern Tibet, trekking to a remote village in Timbuktu in Mali, kayaking the seas of the Caribbean and South Pacific- they are all amazing experiences but the resources upon which these experiences are based must be managed and the host communities considered.
+Visiting a yurt in eastern Tibet, trekking to a remote village in Timbuktu in Mali, kayaking the seas of the Caribbean and South Pacific – these are all amazing experiences but the resources upon which these experiences are based must be managed and the host communities considered.

-When a community welcomes you with warm smiles, you sample local cuisine, see an ancient historic site – you will not be the only one to do so – but you can ensure it is preserved and protected for future travellers and customs and people respected.
+When a community welcomes you with warm smiles, you sample local cuisine, see an ancient historic site – you may not be the only one to do so – but you can ensure it is preserved and protected for future travellers and customs and people respected.

 In order to develop a sustainable tourism and travel industry, some key areas to consider include: